kudelskisecurity/IR_ThreatIntel_DomainGatherAggregator/README.md

+[![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 # IR_ThreatIntel_DomainGatherAggregator
 This script was created out of the need to collect open source malicious domain(s) for use with Threat Intel application and proactive containment strategies (like DNS Sink-holing).

-[![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-# Why use Scannerl
-Description

 ---